djpetti/isl-gaze-demo/README.md

-# isl-gaze-demo
+# ISL Gaze Demo

-Demo of appearance-based gaze recognition.
+Demo of appearance-based gaze recognition for the Intelligent Systems Lab.

+It uses a CNN-based model trained on images of the user's eyes.